tOkeshu/hibuddy/README.md

 ### Start the server

     $ cd hibuddy
-    $ node server.js # starts the server on port 6424
+    $ npm start # starts the server on port 6424

 Then open a browser to http://hibuddy.example.com (where `hibuddy.example.com` is your domain).